victorgu-github/custom-eks-ssp/readme.md

  - EKS adds-on
  - Argo CD
  - AMP (/ at end in workspace url) tf deploys irsa and workspace. argocd deploys promethus chart
+ - log with fluent bit
+       complete-kubernetes-addons goes to cloudwatch log
+       observability/amp-amg-opensearch goes to opensearch

+4. optional. for add-ons not covered, you can get charts and check in your git repo for argocd.
+You may need to manaully create IRSA.

 # terraform instructions
 need to modify backend.conf and base.tfvars in each subfolder and make sure the variables are matched